DarkendHall/url_shortener/README.md

 ### Example Configuration:

-Should be placed in k/v store in config/url-shortener and in yaml format.
+Should be placed in k/v store in config/url-shortener and in yaml format. <br>
+The reason why it's not url_shortener is because consul doesn't appear to support "_" in the name of services.

 <div align="left">